microsoft/verona/docs/opsem.md

       globals: Ident ↦ Value
     }

+// When a Cown is write-acquired, the behavior gets a reference to the value of
-// mjp: What is a reference to a Cown usage? 𝕣 ∈ Reference = {target: ObjectId | CownId, field: Ident}
+// the Cown, allowing it to be replaced entirely. 𝕣 ∈ Reference = {target: ObjectId | CownId, field: Ident}
     Error = BadType | BadTarget | BadField | BadStore | BadMethod | BadArgs
           | BadReturnLoc | BadReturnType